jwparks/NarrativePuzzle/README.md

 # NarrativePuzzle
-fMRI and behavioral data analysis
+The behavioral data and Analysis codes will be uploaded during the manuscript submission process